A consistent brand colour palette increases brand recognition by 80%. Here's how a designer would pick your colours.

 The first step is to identify your direction.
 What's your brand trying to communicate, and to who?

-You don't want to pluck colours from thin air, scroll Instagram, or look for trendy colour palettes.
-Trending colour palettes, such as Pantone's Colour of the Year, highlights a particular colour they think is topical – some of the previous colours have focused on things like sustainability.
+You can't pluck colours from thin air, scroll Instagram, or look for trendy colour palettes.
+Trending colour palettes, such as Pantone's Colour of the Year, highlights a particular colour they think is topical – some of the previous colours have focused on things like sustainability, nurturing kindness, compassion or connection.
+And whilst I think these are important for modern brands, it's not going to fit every business.

 As a result, a sway of new companies starts using the colour, even if it's not a good fit for the brand.

-If you're picking colours from things you're seeing, there's a good chance it's coming from personal preference, which is ok, but it might not be what your customers resonate with the most or what makes you stand out from competitors.
+If you're picking colours from things you're seeing, there's a good chance it's coming from personal preference, which is ok, but it might not be a colour your customers resonate with the most or what makes you stand out from competitors.

 The goal is for people to consider their purchases and know where their clothes come from.
 There's no place for hesitancy when it comes to protecting the planet.